Quantum states in disordered media. II. Spatial charge carrier distribution: Effective potential

 Using this optimization procedure, we obtain the filter function $\Gamma(\r,T)$ in the temperature range $0.1 \le T \le 10$ for 1D, 2D, and 3D white-noise potentials.
 Examples of 1D filter functions for three different temperatures are shown in Fig.~\ref{fig:1d_filter_functions}.
 It is seen that the width of the filter function narrows with temperature, in agreement with eq.~(\ref{eq:l-estimate-lambda}).
 On the other hand, the shape of the filter function remains fairly unchanged with varying the temperature.
 These properties of the filter function suggest a universal filter function Ansatz, see eq.~(\ref{eq:Gamma-via-Gamma-uni}).

-In Fig.~\ref{fig:1d_W}, we show an example of an effective potential $W_{\rm R}(x,T)$ in 1D at different temperatures (solid blue lines), along with the estimates obtained by the filter-function approach, eq.~(\ref{eq:W-via-V}) (dashed red lines).
+In Fig.~\ref{fig:1d_W}, we show an example of an effective potential $W_{\rm R}(x,T)$ in 1D at different temperatures (solid orange lines), along with the estimates obtained by the filter-function approach, eq.~(\ref{eq:W-via-V}) (dashed blue lines).
 The agreement is quite good in the whole temperature range $T\gtrsim 0.2$.
 At high enough temperatures, $T \ge 1$, the filter-function approach reproduces the effective potential almost perfectly.

 To quantify the accuracy of our approach, we calculate the relative error $\mathfrak{E}$ of the effective potential obtained from by eq.~(\ref{eq:relative-error-def}) for different temperatures and spatial dimensions.
 The results are shown in Fig.~\ref{fig:filter_error} by circles.
 It is seen that the relative error decreases with temperature.
 In the low-temperature limit, the electron density is dominated by contributions of rare low-energy eigenstates.
 Therefore, the shape of the electron density distribution $n(\r,T)$ reproduces the probability distributions $|\varphi_i(\r)|^2$ of individual eigenstates~$\varphi_i(\r)$.
 For this reason, the electron density distribution at very low temperatures requires the solution of the Schr\"odinger equation, and the filter-function approach becomes less reliable.
 On the other hand, for high temperatures the role of the fluctuating potential becomes negligible, the system under study acquires translational and rotational symmetry.
 For high temperatures, the validity of eq.~(\ref{eq:W-via-V}) for the filter-function approach is guaranteed because it follows from the universal relation~(\ref{eq:delta-W-via-delta-V}), as explained in Sect.~\ref{sec:low-pass-filter}.